nleclerc435/Wav-To-Excel/README.md

 ## Please Note
 - Compared to other scripts on my profile, this one was made in Python 2 since it is what we use at work.
-- I'm currently working on a GUI version of this with PyQt to make it easier for users to use efficiently.
+- I'm currently working on a GUI version of this with PyQt to make it easier for users to enter paths and visualize what is happening.

 ## Basic Usage
 The user is prompted to enter a path where .wav files are located.
 If the path is valid ans contains .wav files, the script will loop through